manishas/sample_artifactory/README.md

 ```

 ### Step 2: Create JFrog Artifactory Integration
-In the yml, we could notice `mycompany-jfrog`, so we need to add a account Integration from Shippable UI with that name.
+In the yml, we could notice `mycompany-jfrog`, so we need to add an account Integration from Shippable UI with that name.
 ```yml
 integrations:
   hub: